 Students applying for scholarships and loans must complete a PTS Application for Financial Aid and submit it to the Financial Aid Office by the priority deadline (April 15).
-Applicants may download this form at http://finaid.ptseminary.edu Apply for Financial Aid.
-Also, a Free Application for Federal Student Aid Application (FAFSA) must be completed at www.fafsa.ed.gov.
-Students are encouraged to contact the Seminary's Financial Aid Office to verify that all financial aid paperwork has been received.
-For more information on the financial aid process refer to "Apply for Financial Aid" at http://finaid.ptseminary.edu.
+Also, a Free Application for Federal Student Aid Application (FAFSA) must be completed at www.fafsa. ed.gov.
+Students are encouraged to contact the Seminary's Financial Aid Office to verify that all financial aid paperwork has been received at finaid@ptseminary.edu.
 Scholarships are applied toward tuition costs only.
 All fees (registration, technology, application and other related fees) are the student's responsibility.
 A maximu of one scholarship per semester will be granted.